 - Submitting the Payment/Reimbursement from Employer Plan (PREP) form

 - Arranging for direct billing to your employer

-More information about these options can be found online at: https://www.sjfc.edu/student-life/student-accounts/.
-Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by the Financial Aid Office.
+More information about these options can be found online on the Student Accounts website.
+Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by Student Financial Services.